Biotechnology Risk Assessment Research Grants (BRAG) Program

-- What is the relevance of the proposed research to the evaluation of transgenic organisms?
+- What is the relevance of the proposed research to the evaluation of genetically engineered organisms?

-- What information will be provided by this research to help regulators adequately assess transgenic organisms?
+- What information will be provided by this research to help regulators adequately assess genetically engineered organisms?

 - How does this research model approximate studies necessary to identify and/or characterize hazards associated with introducing genetically engineered organisms into the environment?

 The BRAG Program supports standard research and conference proposals in the follow areas:

 - Management Practices to Minimize Environmental Risk of Genetically Engineered Organisms

 - Methods to Monitor and Understand the Dispersal of Genetically Engineered Organisms